Cho La Mountain Tunnel is one of the world’s highest tunnels

-Located in the Cho La Mountains, in western Sichuan Province, China, the Cho La Mountain Tunnel is said to be one of the world’s highest vehicular tunnels at an average altitude of 4.378m (14,363ft) above the sea level.
+Set high in the Cho La Mountains, in western Sichuan Province, China, the Cho La Mountain Tunnel is one of the world’s highest vehicular tunnels at an average altitude of 4.378m (14,363ft) above the sea level.

 The tunnel, also known as Que'ershan Tunnel, bores through the Cho La mountains at an altitude of 4.232m to 4.378m above the sea level.
 Its surface is asphalt.
 The tunnel opened to traffic on Sept 26, 2017, 15 years after the project was started, above the Que'ershan Mountain, in the Shaluli Mountains range, that stands 6,168 meters above the sea level.
 Its length, the thin air and low temperatures at that altitude all contributed to the complexity of the construction.
 The two-way tunnel has a speed limit of 40 kph and takes around 10 minutes to pass through.